for-wow/lazy-queue/README.md

 ### Description:
 Automatically enqueues player for selected battleground.
 LazyQueue addon adapted for VanillaPlus server.

 To access the addon, you need to open the `Honor` tab in the `Character Info` frame.
+Check the required checkboxes and restart the game.

 Original addon: https://github.com/yutsuku/LazyQueue